Streaking Pacers aim for two-game sweep of Magic

 The red-hot Indiana Pacers will look to extend their current winning streak to five games and seek a second straight win over the Orlando Magic on Monday in Indianapolis.

-The same two teams played on Saturday, with Indiana outlasting Orlando for its sixth win in the past seven games, 114-113.
+The same two teams played on Saturday, with Indiana outlasting Orlando for its sixth win in the last seven games, 114-113.

 Tyrese Haliburton and Myles Turner both recorded double-doubles in the win, Haliburton with 22 points and 14 assists and Turner with 20 points and 11 rebounds.
 The duo helped pace Indiana to its fourth single-digit-margin win in the month of November.